Alex0Blackwell/c-cpp-DSA/README.md

 * [Sorting-Searching](#sorting-searching)

 ## Overview
 This repository is for small C and C++ programs I do outside of my school work.
 The repository includes data structures and algorithms that I have done for practice.
+Expand the sections below to learn more about each program.
+Feel free to fork this repository and work through some of the data structures and algorithms yourself.
+I will give comments on your work if you submit a pull request!

 ## Algorithms

 #### C programs
+Click to expand the 9 *C programs*!
 <details>
   <summary>Expand C Programs</summary>